Closing the Philanthropic Gap

 How do for-profit social enterprises deliver social impact?

-These businesses provide critical goods and services directly addressing key social issues traditional businesses do not.
+Social enterprises provide critical goods and services directly addressing key social issues traditional businesses do not.
 Their performance is determined by measuring their financial, social and environmental impact, also known as the “Triple Bottom Line.”

-How do non-profits use impact investing?
+How do social enterprises use impact investing?

 Program Related Investments (PRIs) are used by foundations for their potential to meet charitable purposes while generating financial returns.
-PRIs are tools such as low-interest loans or equity investments that provide opportunities for foundations to go beyond grantmaking to allocate a greater share of their resources to support and assist nonprofits and achieve the foundation’s philanthropic goals, while growing their assets.
+PRIs are tools such as low-interest loans or equity investments that provide opportunities for foundations to go beyond grantmaking to allocate a greater share of their resources to support and assist organizations and achieve the foundation’s philanthropic goals, while growing their assets.
 In turn, this allows foundations to recycle their funds and leverage them for greater impact.
-Private foundations can count PRIs as part of their annual minimum payout.
+Private foundations must count PRIs as part of their annual minimum payout.

 Is impact investing widespread?
 Who else is doing it?

 Pioneering foundations, banks, fund managers and individuals are actively using impact investments to drive specific social outcomes aligned with their missions and values.
-They are turning to their own communities recognizing that they can create a positive impact close to home while generating financial returns.

 Do you think impact investing should be used instead of traditional funding methods?